-Admission to the MA program in Politics are accepted for the fall and spring semesters only.
+Admission to the MA program in Politics is accepted for the fall semester only.

 Please visit the GSAS Application Resource Center for comprehensive information on the application process and to access the on-line application.
 If you have any questions about the MA program or application that are not addressed below, please contact firstname.lastname@example.org.